AnalysisUpdated March 26, 2026

 Add FAQ sections to your website.
 Create dedicated specialty pages.
 Keep your information consistent across all directories.
 This is free and makes you visible to ChatGPT, Perplexity, and Google AI Overviews.
 Our guide on ChatGPT therapist recommendations covers this in detail.

 Total for all of the above: $155 to $235/year.
 Less than PT, with compounding returns.
-And you own the assets (your website, your reviews, your Google Business Profile) instead of renting a listing that disappears when you cancel.
+And you own the assets (your website and your Google Business Profile) instead of renting a listing that disappears when you cancel.

 Frequently asked questions